Crop Rotation

-One of the keys to successful gardening is crop rotation.
-Different plants take different things out of the soil and add other things.
-To prevent your garden from becoming exhausted from season to season, crops are rotated.
+Different plants take different nutrients out of the ground soil and add back other elements or enhance the soil in other ways.
+To prevent your garden from becoming less productive from season to season, crops are rotated.

 The suggestions here will be put in very broad terms.
 It is impossible to predict every combination of vegetables that you will want to grow, but the principles are fairly straight forward.